Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 I will also try to give a high-level overview on the steps necessary to implement this new system starting from where we are now in Parrot 3.3.

+Threading is not a super-huge priority for us, but I think we would be remiss if we did not at least have concrete plans in place by the 4.0 release in January.
+If we could have some real code written by then, all the better.
+Maybe in a near-future post I'll talk about what some of our big priorities as an organization are.

 Concurrency is a multi-faceted problem, and one that is solved differently by different technologies.
-Because Parrot aims to support multiple different and divergent languages and runtimes, the discussion tends to settle around two possible polarized alternatives: Either Parrot provides very little in the way of concurrency besides a bare handful of the most basic primitives, or Parrot provides a system so flexible and grandiose that it can be made to emulate any system which currently exists.
+Because Parrot aims to support multiple different and divergent languages and runtimes, the discussion tends to settle around two possible polarized alternatives: Either Parrot provides very little in the way of concurrency besides a bare handful of the most basic primitives, or Parrot provides a system so flexible and grandiose that it is a complete superset of any system which ever has or ever will exist.
 I suspect that we don't need to go to such extremes, but instead we can try to find a middle ground.
 We want a system which, by default, is useful and flexible.
 We also want to leave some of the particular details up to the HLL or runtime developers.
-I don't think that Parrot needs to necessarily provide any kind of guarantee of memory consistency in all cases, for instance, and we also don't need to provide huge libraries of things like locks, mutexes, semaphores, etc.
+I don't think that Parrot needs to necessarily provide any kind of guarantee of memory consistency in all cases, for instance, and we also don't need to provide huge libraries of things like locks, mutexes, semaphores, etc. What we should do is provide a system which is usable and performant by default, but leave open opportunities for HLL and library developers to build their own tools on top of it.
+We can accomplish this through delegation, use of subclasses, and HLL mapping, among other mechanisms.

 Last year for GSoC, student Chandon proposed and begin implementing an very ambitious plan for a hybridized threading approach.
 At the time I viewed the